Plates and silverware clinked onto stainless steel. Cold. Steam floated out into the space. Hot.

 With every ounce of strength I had available, I thrusted a foot into the door made of solid wood.

 The thing broke and splintered, dust kicking up from the sudden and heavy impact.
-Wood was torn from metal hinges, and pieces flew in different direction.
+Wood was torn from metal hinges, and pieces flew in different directions.

 Split into pieces, the door giving way to my foot, bursting open into the apartment.
 It wasn’t unlike a shotgun blast, except the ammunition here was wood.